Seán Finn: Early life

-During his studies at the University of Limerick, Finn was selected for the college's senior hurling team.
-On 24 February 2018, he won a Fitzgibbon Cup medal following UL's 2–21 to 2–15 defeat of Dublin City University in the final.
+Born and raised in Bruff, County Limerick, Finn was educated at Coláiste Iósaef in Kilmallock and played in all grades of hurling during his time there.
+During his studies at the University of Limerick (UL), he continued his hurling development.
+Finn won a Fitzgibbon Cup medal in February 2028, following UL's 2–21 to 2–15 defeat of Dublin City University in the final.
+He was later named on the Fitzgibbon Cup Team of the Year.